We could all use a little more good news these days and then… murder hornets.

 How Asian Bees Defend Against the Murder Hornet

 If you think you might have a hornet or wasp problem, the first step is to call for an inspection.
-Call Now: (321) 449-8555 or fill out our contact form.
+Call (321) 449-8555 now or fill out our contact form to request service in the Merritt Island area.

 Your bug guy,